-Falcon Bank, the 50th largest bank in Texas, is proud to be a part of the culture and history of South and South Central Texas, offering personalized service, attention to detail and genuine dedication in assisting customers reach their goals.
+Falcon Bank, the 48th largest bank in Texas ranked by Banks Street Partners, is proud to be a part of the culture and history of South and South Central Texas, offering personalized service, attention to detail and genuine dedication in assisting customers reach their goals.

 I hope to be half the mom you are.

 When we were kids, our Mother’s Day tradition was to make our mom breakfast in bed.
 AJ, Amanda, and I would gather our ingredients around the stove: the box of pancake mix, a measuring cup, a bowl; slippery strips of turkey bacon; perhaps a couple of eggs.
 Using the stove was a rare pleasure for us, and I loved pouring the pancake batter, watching it bubble and brown.
 We took breakfast to our mom along with any gifts or cards we may have had.
 We told her how much we appreciated her.

 I know now it was not nearly enough—the breakfast in bed, our thanks.
 Not until I had a daughter of my own did I realize how much my mom did for us (and still does), how much she sacrificed, and how easy she made it all look.
 The way she worked full-time but still drove us to school and picked us up, every day.
 Chauffeured us to sports practices and games, brought our homework when we forgot it, came to the nurse’s office when we claimed to feel sick. (“My head hurts, my throat hurts, and I feel like throwing up.”)
 The way, I just learned, she used to crouch in the bushes, hiding, to watch our tennis matches, because AJ and I had told her not to come, it would make us nervous.